LGandia/Airelogic-Tech-Test/README.md

 **Deadline:** 05/02/2025

+Please note: Patient.java is a fully working file with a basic solution, Mediscore.java is the exact same file but with the BONUS task.

 ## Task analysis
 ### Abstraction of the problem
 An aggregate scoring system of the following: respiration rate, oxygen saturation, level of consciousness/new confusion